ernstmv/volume_and_bright_control/README.md

-An simple script for controllin the volume and the bright of a Ubuntu computer using Mediapipe and OpenCV
+An simple script for controllin the volume and the bright of a linux computer using Mediapipe and OpenCV